 Yoga helps keep the nervous system balanced, reduces anxiety, increases protein and hormone levels, and can help improve circulation to the extremities, which will help if you suffer from menopause cold hands and feet.

 - Vitamin B12 tablets.

-Vitamin B12 helps keep the body’s blood cells healthy; it plays an important role in maintaining the protective sheaths that cover and protect the nerves.
+Vitamin B12 helps keep the body’s blood cells healthy; it plays an essential role in maintaining the protective sheaths that cover and protect the nerves.

 Stretching helps improve blood flow, reduces stress, and increases flexibility and range of motion.
-It is particularly helpful to those with severe symptoms.
+It is beneficial to those with severe symptoms.